bartosian/sui-terraform-modules/datadog/dashboards/README.md

 ## Purpose

-TThis module allows for the easy generation of Datadog Dashboards to monitor and visualize the performance and statistics of SUI Validators.
+This module allows for the easy generation of Datadog Dashboards to monitor and visualize the performance and statistics of SUI Validators.
 The purpose of this module creates the following Datadog Dashboards:

 - SUI Validator Performance ans Stats